CT Transit New Britain & Bristol

 CT New Britain Division and CT Bristol Division is one division of Connecticut Transit that collectively provides local bus service to four towns in the Central Connecticut Region with connections to CT Transit Hartford Division in downtown New Britain, downtown Bristol, along the Berlin Turnpike, at UConn Health, at Tunxis Community College, CT Transit Waterbury Division and Middletown Area Transit in Cromwell.
 Service in both divisions operates daily (including major holidays) along 13 routes.

 Routes

 These are the routes in the New Britain and Bristol Divisions.
-The 41 route (formerly P route) is contiguous with Hartford Division.

 As of December 8, 2014, each New Britain or Bristol route is now identified by a numbered route between 501 and 549.